Chinese tech entrepreneurs keen to 'de-China' as tensions with US soar

 Technology

-Before 2019, there were few major impediments to having a Chinese company that did business in the U.S. from China.
-But amid escalating U.S.-Sino trade tensions, particularly after Washington slapped sanctions on telecom giant Huawei, some Chinese firms began setting up headquarters overseas - moves that could help them draw less U.S. government attention.
+Before 2019, there were a few major impediments to having a Chinese company that did business in the U.S. from China.
+But amid escalating U.S.-Sino trade tensions, particularly after Washington slapped sanctions on telecom giant Huawei (HWT.UL), some Chinese firms began setting up headquarters overseas - moves that could help them draw less U.S. government attention.

 Now, some mainland China tech business owners say they need to go further and gain permanent residency or citizenship abroad to avoid the curbs on and the biases against Chinese companies in the United States.

-But he's dismayed by the U.S.-China trade spats and the restrictions on a growing number of Chinese companies that have been imposed, or are being proposed, by U.S. lawmakers.
+But he's dismayed by the U.S.-China trade spats and the restrictions on a growing number of Chinese companies that have been imposed, ours.

 "It's very unfair," he said, lamenting that competitors from other countries did not face similar issues when trying to expand into the United States.